Ph.D. in Operations Research | NC State OR

 Objective

-The qualifying examination is intended as a “screening” mechanism to verify your potential to pursue high-quality, independent research early in your graduate studies.
+The qualifying examination verifies your potential for high-quality, independent research early in your graduate studies.

 Content

-The OR Ph.D. qualifying examination consists of two written core exams in Linear Programming and Stochastic Modeling and one area-specific requirement.
+The OR Ph.D. qualifying exam has two written core exams in Linear Programming and Stochastic Modeling plus one area-specific requirement.

 Core Exam I – Linear Programming (based on OR 505 course)